Art History (ARH)

 ARH 208.
 History of Chinese Art.
 4 Credits.

 Historical survey of the visual arts of China.
-Selected works of painting, sculpture, architecture, and other arts studied in relation to the culture in which they were produced.
+Selected works of painting, sculpture, architecture, and other arts will be studied in relation to the culture in which they were produced.

 Course usage information